 Composer Phillip Cooke is Head of Music at the University of Aberdeen and was brought up in the Lake District.
 He was born in Penrith in 1980 and spent the first 18 years of his life in Keswick.
 Thread About My Heart is the second-largest piece he has written to date, but the first time he has set to music the words of any of the Lakes Poets.
 Do visit his website to read more about how he approached this commission.

 We had planned for the première to take place in November 2020, but Covid-19 made this impossible.
-We hope to be able to announce a new date for the première by mid 2021, and intend to perform it in the wonderful setting of St John’s Church in Keswick.
+We now intend to perform the work with players from the Adderbury Ensemble on May 21st 2022, in the wonderful setting of St John’s Church in Keswick.

 The Three Birds